wpark95/string-staircase/docs/fibonacci/implementation.md

 }
 ```

-Here, `height` is 6, but the length of each element of the array is 8, since the Fibonacci number corresponding to the last step is 8.
+Here, `height` is 6, but the length of each element of the array is 8, since the 6<sup>th</sup> number in the Fibonacci sequence (which gives the number of asterisks in the last step) is 8.
 Thus, each of the elements preceding the last one must be left-padded with spaces, as required, for a total length of 8 characters.

 ## Tips

 1. Consider building the `String[]` in 2 passes: one to generate the asterisk characters for each step, and another to pad each step with the appropriate number of spaces.

 2. After the initial 2 values, the Fibonacci sequence follows the recurrence relation $F_n = F_{n - 1} + F_{n - 2}$.
 That is, each value is the sum of the previous 2 values.
-One non-obvious way of using that recurrence, in this case, is to obtain a string of asterisk characters from the concatenation of the previous 2 strings of asterisks.
+Consider ways to use this to generate a sequence of asterisks.
+(One possible---but non-obvious---way of using that recurrence here is to obtain a string of asterisk characters from the concatenation of the previous 2 strings of asterisks.)

 3. Whether your code prints anything out is up to you.
 What it **must** do is return a `String[]` (an array of `String`); printing does not accomplish that.

 4. The method to be completed includes a `TODO` comment, intended to make it easy to locate.
-However, there are two methods---make sure that you implement the above specifications in `buildFibonacciStaircase`.
+However, there are two methods, so be sure to implement the above specifications in `buildFibonacciStaircase`.